 From the outside in let’s take a comprehensive look at our new Navion.
 Of course, all of these comments apply to the View with the only difference between the Winnebago and Itasca models being slightly different choices of fabrics and exterior colors.

 Aluminum wheels.
 Somewhere near Holbrook, Arizona we left behind a wheel simulator (aka hubcap) a few years ago and, as any View/Navion owner learns, these things have a way of coming off, so wire ties are in order for securing them.
 And, for those who have lost a simulator or two, you know they’re a couple of hundred dollars to replace.
-When we bought our first Navion the $1,200 for aluminum wheels seemed like a total fluff.
+When we bought our first Navion the extra cost for aluminum wheels seemed like a total fluff.
 But this time around, not having to mess with or worry about the simulators, seemed like a small, albeit luxurious expenditure.

 Full body paint.
 The other “who needs it?” option was full body paint.
 Winnebago does a very nice job with their graphics appliqués over the gel coat walls and it’s definitely a big gulp to consider spending over $6,000 for paint.
 Outside of the more upscale aesthetic of full body paint, there are two other considerations.
 The first is that paint can be better matched for touchup, buffed up, and doesn’t oxidize over time like gelcoat.
 The other, is the equivalent of “curb appeal” in selling a home.
 While you won’t recover your full investment cost in this upgrade, it can make a difference in a better and faster resale or trade-in.